CU Succeed Powered by Starfish Early Alert

 Are CU Succeed Progress Surveys the only way I can address student concerns?

 No. We encourage you to communicate directly with students about your concerns.
 However, if you do not feel comfortable speaking with the student about your concerns or have already done so and do not see any improvement you can raise individual flags in CU Succeed.
 You can raise individual flags by selecting the “My Students” tab in CU Succeed.
 The “My Students” tab will provide you with a list of all of your students.
 After you see your roster you should select the student’s name that you would like to raise a flag or kudo for.
-If you would like assistance with raising an individual flag or kudo please contact Academic Support Services for individual assistance.
+If you would like assistance with raising an individual flag or kudo please contact Academic Advising for individual assistance.